 Selling a property is stressful.
 Your goal as the seller is to make your property look as good as possible in as cost efficient manner as possible.
 Therefore, the cheapest and easiest things to do are paint, change light fixtures, clean, and redo the floors.
 As a buyer, you need to look beyond the cosmetics to see what’s really going on.

 1) Exterior cracks and tilts.
 The inside can smell fresh from that wonderful floor varnish and paint, but the exterior could cost you a fortune if you don’t pay attention.
-Here’s an example of a Victorian house in San Francisco that was purchased for $1.45 million in March of 2017.
+Here’s an example of a Victorian house in San Francisco that was purchased for $1.45 million.
 It looks OK, right?
 But when the owner went to get a permit to remove some decayed siding and a rotted door, he found more serious foundation issues.

-Below is what the house looks like now in 2018.
+Below is what the house looks like a year later.
 What went from fixing up some siding ended up being a complete demolition of the entire structure!
 Why?
 Because very often when you start rehabbing a property, the deeper you dig, the more problems arise.
 Once you’re in there, you figure you might as well replace more and more stuff until you might decide to demolish the entire structure.

 If you didn’t initially budget to spend six figures destroying the house as a buyer, your financial situation will be seriously compromised.
 On the other hand, if you did have plans to sneak a demolition in to save on permit fees to build a massive structure for a flip, then maybe you’ll be just fine.
 Just make sure to have a wad of cash to pay off the building department employee who has to approve your new structure!